ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. AWS Direct Connect
 D. Amazon VPC

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: B
 </div>
 </details>

 ## Question 175

 A company is starting to build its infrastructure in the AWS Cloud.
 The company wants access to technical support during business hours.
 The company also wants general architectural guidance as teams build and test new applications.
 Which AWS Support plan will meet these requirements at the LOWEST cost?

 A. AWS Basic Support